Experiment 3

 Litterature and video

-If you want to check out some papers that did the same experiment, here are the two best ressources we have found.
+If you want to check out papers about this experiment, here are the two best ones we have found:

-If you want a more interactive ressource, here are some Youtube video we found to be accurate and insightfull.
+If you want a more interactive ressource, here are some Youtube videos we found to be accurate and insightful.

 Similar Experiments